boreec/boreec.github.io/content/posts/devlog-0003.md

 ## Mechanics/System: Multiple maps

-One aspect of traditional roguelike games is the fact that the player is moving across various maps.
-The exit point often looks like a staircase or an arrow on the ground.
+When playing a traditional roguelike, the character is not limited to one map, but can moves across many.
+Sometimes the exit looks like a staircase, sometimes likes an arrow on the ground.
+My first step to tackle this new mechanic was to create a new tile representing the exit.

-As a first step, I created a tile representing the exit which spawns randomly on the right side of the map.

 ```rust
 /// Returns a position for the level exit.